Continuation-of-Ashford/ashford-docs/modified_mechanics/combat.md

 For example: You can cast Fireball (Action) and Shadow Blade (Bonus Action) on the same turn, then counterspell an enemy attempting to counterspell your fireball.

+## Mounted Combat

+* In order to mount a creature, that creature must be willing.